 You can drive up yourself or take a guided tour.
 And some people even bike down Haleakala after sunrise.

-Another thing to do on Maui for families is go for a hike.
+Another thing to do on Maui for families is going for a hike.
 From waterfall hikes to hidden beaches, there are so many places to explore on Maui.

 A few top hikes are located in Haleakala National Park, off the Road to Hana, and ‘Iao Valley (which is great for beginners.)